esmith80/movie-awards/user_guide.md

 2. Type https://esmith.github.io/movie-awards into the address bar and press the `Enter` key.
 3. The application is displayed in your browser.

-:warning:Set your browser window to the full width of your screen for optimal viewing. (_The application is not presently supported at small screen sizes._)
+:warning: **The application is not presently supported at small screen sizes.** _Set your browser window to the full width of your screen for optimal viewing._

 ---
 ### Search for movies